sarahmurphy86/sarahmurphy86.github.io/README.md

 ### Challenges
 As with any project, there were challenges along the way...
-* Ensuring that the team kept the user at the heart of the product  - not adding 'cool' features because we can
+* Ensuring that the team kept the user at the heart of the product  - not adding 'cool' features because we could
 * Time constraints - we only had five days to design and build the application
 * Adapting to working with a new team with different working styles